prioberoi/deep-learning-img-recognition/README.md

 }
 ```

+This last layer gives us the loss function.
+Using the output from our second fully-connected layer, it looks at the predictions and the labels and implements softmax and multinomial logistic loss.

 #### The whole network

 The `input --> convolutional layer --> pooling layer --> fully connected layer --> output layer` is a common set up in convolutional networks.

 The convolutional layer and pooling layers look for local features and the fully connected layer integrates what has been learned across the whole image.

-Our network goes `input --> convolutional layer --> pooling layer --> convolutional layer --> pooling layer --> fully connected layer --> fully connected layer`
+Our whole network follows `input --> convolutional layer --> pooling layer --> convolutional layer --> pooling layer --> fully connected layer --> ReLU layer --> fully connected layer`

-By adding that second round of convolutional and pooling layers, we are taking the output from the first pooling layer (each neuron of which indicates the presence or absence of a particular feature), which makes sense if you think of the output from that layer as a condensed down version of the original image.
+By adding that second round of convolutional and pooling layers, we use the output from the first pooling layer (each neuron of which indicates the presence or absence of a particular feature), which makes sense if you think of the output from that layer as a condensed down version of the original image.
 Also, this second convolutional layer doesn't just work on the 5 x 5 local receptive field from one feature map, but from all feature maps.

+So far, the number of neurons in each layer have changed like this for each image:
+28 x 28 input neurons
+20 x 24 x 24 hidden neurons in the convolutional layer
+20 x 12 x 12 hidden neurons in the pooling layer
+50 x 2 x 2 hidden neurons in the convolutional layer <------what?
+50 x 1 x 1 hidden neurons in the pooling layer <------what?
+500 x x x x hidden neurons in fully connected layer
+10 x x x x hidden neurons in fully connected layer
+leaving us with 10 output neurons

 ### Training the model

-The `lenet_solver.prototxt` defines is where we define variables for ths olver.
+This network is trained using SGD (stochastic gradient descent) and backpropogation.
+SGD learns weights and biases using this gradient descent algorithm and backpropogation computes the gradient of the cost function.
+Understanding backpropogation helps us see how the network changes as the weights and biases change.

+The solver file coordinates the network's forward inference and backward gradients and makes parameter updates that try to optimize the model by improving loss.
+It's helpful to think of how the responsibilities are divided up between the net and the solver; our net yields loss and gradients and the solver optimizes and updates parameters.

+We define variables for the solver in `lenet_solver.prototxt`, let's walk through what we find in there.

-where to find the lenet_train_test.prototxt file
+This tells the solver where to find the net file (lenet_train_test.prototxt)
 ```
 # The train/test net protocol buffer definition
 net: "examples/mnist/lenet_train_test.prototxt"
 ```

+When testing the model, 100 forward passes with 100 test iterations means we test the model of the full 10,000 images.
 ```
 # test_iter specifies how many forward passes the test should carry out.
 # In the case of MNIST, we have test batch size 100 and 100 test iterations,